 Refer to specific RRC Program Requirements for more detailed information regarding the requirement for frequency of these reviews.
 Composite evaluations are required for a trainee's permanent education file at least twice per year.
 The program director must also provide a summative evaluation for each clinical trainee at the completion of the program.
-This final evaluation must be assessable for review by the clinical trainee and will document the clinical trainee has demonstrated sufficient competence to enter practice without direct supervision.
+This final evaluation must be assessable for review by the clinical trainee and will document the clinical trainee's performance during the final period of training and verify that the clinical trainee has demonstrated sufficient competence to enter practice without direct supervision.